What are the CO2 emissions depending on the fuel you use: gasoline, diesel (oil) or LPG? In kg of CO2 per liter of fuel

 - Diesel: 2,67 / 0,85 = 3,14 kg CO2 / kg diesel (we find the value: 3,16)

 - LPG: 1,66 / 0,55 = 3,02 kg CO2 / kg LPG (we find the value: 3,02)

-The higher a fuel has an alkane number (n), the more CO2 it will release per kg… logical!
+The more a fuel has a number of alkane (n), the more it will reject CO2 per kg… logical!